-For students passing their defense with no/minor revisions, revisions must be completed within three months from the date of defense.
-If the defense is passed with major revisions, revisions must be completed within six months from the date of defense.
-Delays beyond these time limits require a proposed timeline for completion, which will be reviewed and approved by the University Dean of Graduate Education.
-Schools may have more stringent deadlines.
+For candidates passing their defense with no/minor revisions, the revisions must be completed within three months from the defense date.
+If the defense requires major revisions, these must be completed within six months from the defense date.
+Delays beyond these time limits necessitate a proposed timeline for completion, which must be reviewed and approved by the University Dean of Graduate Education.
+Note: schools may have more stringent deadlines.